 Are you a newly inspired birder who wants to make your garden a haven for feathered friends?
 Read on for the basics and some more advanced top tips!

-However, if you’ve never set up your outside space to be hospitable to birds, it can be a little daunting.
+However, if you’ve never set up your outside space to be avian friendly, it can be a little daunting.

 We’ve therefore written this article to give you a head start.